 He then produced and wrote the whole of CBDG Technical Guide 14 on Best Construction Methods for Concrete Bridge Decks – Cost Data, which was published in 2015.
 This was the first time that such detailed programme and cost data had been made available for every type of concrete bridge.

-Simon has also just completed writing the new CBDG Technical Guide 15 - Bridge Replacement Guide, which will be published in November 2017.
+Simon has also written the new CBDG Technical Guide 15 - Bridge Replacement Guide, which was published at the end of 2017.
 It has been sponsored by Highways England, Transport Scotland and Network Rail, amongst others.
-It will be available free to all on-line via the CBDG and Concrete Society websites.
 It describes the best solutions for typical bridge replacement schemes - these tend to be 10-40m single spans that need to be built quickly, safely and effectively over live carriageways.
-As well as standard Highway and Railway Bridge in-situ and precast options, it also describes an innovative precast system for concrete Railway Bridges, which allows solutions of the same depth as any steelwork option to be built as quickly and economically as any steelwork option - a major step forwards in the UK market, now to be known as the "UU-Bridge".
+As well as standard Highway and Railway Bridge in-situ and precast options, it also describes an innovative precast system for concrete Railway Bridges, which allows solutions of the same depth as any steelwork option to be built as quickly and economically as any steelwork option - a major step forwards in the UK market, now known as the "UU-Bridge" or the "Bourne Bridge".
 The guide also describes some new methods for building in-situ schemes quickly and easily in these situations.
-Further details of all these systems were described by Simon at the CBDG Annual Conference in June 2017 at the Institution of Structural Engineers HQ in London.
-A special article on the "UU-Bridge" is also to be published by The Concrete Centre in the November 2017 issue of Concrete Quarterly.
+A special article on the "UU-Bridge" was also published by The Concrete Centre in the Winter 2017 issue of Concrete Quarterly.

 Simon has also designed many award-winning bridges, which have been recognised for their elegance, economy and innovation.
 These include the East Moors Viaduct in Cardiff, the River Dee Viaduct in Clwyd, the Belfast Cross Harbour Road and Rail Links, the STAR LRTS Viaducts in Kuala Lumpur, the A13 West of Heathway Viaduct in East London, the Bhairab Bridge in Bangladesh and the multi-award winning Clackmannanshire Bridge across the Firth of Forth.
 He wrote the whole of the ICE paper on Clackmannanshire Bridge that is shown below.